-- 1. Parents agree to pay: - a.the applicable Enrolment Fee, Enrolment Confirmation Fee and Capital Contribution by the due date; and - b. all the School fees for Tuition, the Student Activity Fee, additional fees for excursions, camps and the supply of goods and services to the student as determined by the School and as advised by the School from time to time. - 2.
-All fees are due upon receipt of the annual school fees invoice sent to parents in January of each year. - 3.
-Parents agree that: - a.if they do not pay the fees in full by the end of week two of Summer Term they must complete and submit to the Accounts Office a PaysmartTM payment form; and - b. if the fees are not paid in full by the conclusion of week two of Summer Term and parents have not completed and submitted a PaysmartTM payment form by the same date, the fees account will then be overdue. - 4.
-Where fees are paid by the same person a sibling discount applies to the second, third and subsequent children where these students are enrolled at the School at the same time. - 5.
+In the case of enrolment of students with disabilities please also consult Macarthur's Disability Policy and Disability Guidelines and Procedures.
+Conditions of Enrolment (T-12) The Terms and Conditions of Enrolment have been developed in order to make as harmonious as possible the joint work of family and School in the education of a child.
+One of the features of the School's approach is the importance of cooperation and partnership with mutual understanding.
+Interpretation 'Parents' include guardians or any other person who has Registered a child for future enrolment or enrolled a child at the School and, where the child has only one parent, means that parent.
+Fees Parents agree to pay a. the applicable Enrolment Fee, Enrolment Confirmation Fee and Capital Contribution by the due date; and b. all the School fees for Tuition, the Student Activity Fee, additional fees for excursions, camps and the supply of goods and services to the student as determined by the School and as advised by the School from time to time.
+All fees are due upon receipt of the annual school fees invoice sent to parents in January of each year.
+Parents agree that: a. if they do not pay the fees in full by 15 February they must complete and submit to the Accounts Office a PaysmartTM payment form; and b. if the fees are not paid in full by 15 February and parents have not completed and submitted a PaysmartTM payment form by the same date, the fees account will then be overdue.
+Where fees are paid by the same person a sibling discount applies to the second, third and subsequent children where these students are enrolled at the School at the same time.
 If an account for fees and/or charges is overdue the student's enrolment may be suspended and the School may subsequently without further notice refuse entry to the student or terminate his/her enrolment until the overdue fees account is paid.
+Immediate contact should be made with the Business Manager if parents anticipate any difficulty in the payment of fees.

-- 6. Immediate contact should be made with the Business Manager if parents anticipate any difficulty in the payment of fees. - 7.
-A full term's notice in writing must be given to the Headmaster before any student is removed from the School.
+- 7. A full term's notice in writing must be given to the Headmaster before any student is withdrawn from the School.
 The notice must be given no later than one week prior to the end of the preceding term.
 If this notice is not given, parents agree to pay one term's fees plus GST.
 This amount is a genuine pre-estimate by the School of the loss that it would suffer due to forward planning if parents do not provide the required notice. - 8.
-No remission of fees, either in whole or in part, will be made if the student is absent due to illness, leave or suspension including attendance at camps, excursions or overnight trips that form part of the compulsory curriculum of the School. - 9.
-Parents authorise the School to incur expenditure on their behalf such as for purchases of books, stationery and equipment, and to advance such fares from time to time as the School considers necessary. - 10.
+No remission of fees, either in whole or in part, will be made if the student is absent due to illness, leave or suspension including attendance at camps, excursions, online learning or overnight trips that form part of the compulsory curriculum of the School. - 9.
 Parents agree to pay all medical and ambulance expenses incurred on behalf of the student.